Skip to content

 Debugging is essential for ensuring that your app behaves as expected.
 Any modern IDE typically allows for setting breakpoints at certain lines in your code so that you can easily see how your commands are executed.
 When a breakpoint is hit, execution is paused until you resume it manually.

 If you have such an opportunity, you could also recruit your friends as impromptu quality assurance engineers.
-They can review how your application behaves on different devices and identify errors that would have been difficult to spot when simply debugging by yourself.
+They can review how your application behaves on different devices and identify errors that may be difficult to spot when debugging alone.

 The process of deployment essentially means making your app available to end users.
 The details of this process depend on the platform that your app is supposed to run on.